Let’s Meet Florence Nightingale

 1. To Bring History Alive (as with my plays)

 2. To make reading a more lively, interactive experience – for both child and teacher

 The format I have used is that of a conversation/interview between two people.
 These two roles can be read either by and adult and child or two children; and they are interchangeable.

-The activity could of course be extended by adding additional questions, as deemed appropriate to individual development and learning.
+The activity could, of course, be extended by adding additional questions, as deemed appropriate to individual development and learning.

 I am just starting out on this writing project so any suggestions from teachers reading this would be greatly appreciated.

-Should you require a similar script on:
+Should you require there are similar scripts on:

 Interviewer: You certainly were a light to those wounded soldiers at Scutari!

 Florence: Well, I did my best to help them, in such terrible conditions!